Optimize Back-to-School Zoom and Online Learning

 Excessive screen time: Many parents agree kids already spend too much time on screens, thanks to social media and online gaming.
 Add hours of e-learning and kids might spend most of the day staring at a screen.
 This can lead to potential eye issues and attention span challenges.

-Maximize Your E-Learning Experience
+Maximize Your Online Learning Experience

 Related Articles